SwanAG12/Paper-Analysisoff1regchange/README.md

 -Adds custom functions to the Pandas objects specifically to make working with F1 data quick and simple -Integration with Matplotlib to facilitate data visualization -Implements caching for all API requests to speed up your scripts FastF1 is open source.
 Everyone can download it onto a jupyter notebook and use it to access telemetry data.
-After
+The data sources are from FastF1 telemetery.